isomerpages/nlb-biblioasia/_podcast/A 60-metre-long Painting/Artist Yip Yew Chong Paints His Story in History.md

 description: ""
 third_nav_title: A 60-metre-long Painting
 ---
-<p>Yip Yew Chong’s 60-metre-long work, “I Paint my Singapore”, has been drawing
+<p>Yip Yew Chong’s 60-metre-long work, “I Paint my Singapore”, drew crowds
-crowds when it went on display at the Raffles City Convention Centre.
+when it went on display at the Raffles City Convention Centre.
 Comprising 27 scenes of 1970s–1980s Singapore, the painting merges history, memory and nostalgia.
 In this episode of BiblioAsia+, Yew Chong explains how he created this work and reveals what he would love to paint but has not.</p>